-Since G-land is located in Alas Purwo.
-To enter the beach area, visitor will have to pass the national park entrance gate.
-The ticket counter of the national park’s open from 07: 30 AM to 4 PM.
+Since G-land is part of Alas Purwo National Park.
+To explore the beach area, visitors will have to pass the national park entrance gate.
+The ticket counter of the national park’s open from 8 AM to 4 PM.

 G Land Entrance Fee

-There’s an IDR 150,000 entry fee for entering Alas Purwo.
-Cars to get to the beach from Pancur costs IDR 250,000 for a return trip.
-The cost can be shared to up to 10 passengers.
+There’s an Rp150.000 entrance fee for exploring Alas Purwo National Park.
+Cars to get to the beach from Pancur cost Rp250,000 for a return trip.
+The cost can be shared with up to 10 passengers.

 Road access is better now compared to decades ago.
-Accommodation is available, charming hut-like structures owned by surfer camps here.
-These surfer camps also provide restaurants and bars that open 24-hours.
+Accommodation is available, and charming hut-like structures are owned by surfer camps here.
+These surfer camps also provide restaurants and bars that are open 24 hours.

 How To Get To G Land